squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

     }
     ```

-  [22]: ../reference/images.md#attribute-list
+  [Attribute Lists]: extensions/python-markdown.md#attribute-lists

 #### Excluding blocks

-If even more fine-grained control is needed, content blocks can be excluded
+When [Attribute Lists] is enabled, specific sections of pages can be excluded
-from search sections with a `{ data-search-exclude }` pragma, so they will not
+from search by adding the `{ data-search-exclude }` pragma after a Markdown
-be included in the search index:
+inline- or block-level element:

-=== "`docs/page.md`"
+=== ":octicons-file-code-16: docs/page.md"

     ``` markdown
     # Document title